graypants/mraid_cn/mraid_en.md

 **MRAID** script reference

 The MRAID tag follows HTML Javascript syntax so that both fully formed web pages and HTML fragments can be identified as MRAID ads. mraid.js will be included as a script in the document either using an HTML tag or as javascript.
-MRAID sample ads (see www.iab.net/mraid) illustrate where the script tag should be positioned.
+MRAID sample ads ([www.iab.net/mraid](http://www.iab.net/mraid)) illustrate where the script tag should be positioned.

 `<script src="mraid.js"></script>`